 Temporary Files (Cache, temporary files, versioning files, etc): These files are meant to be kept around temporarily and therefore can be regenerated easily.
 In most cases it’s actually bad if we restored these files as they contain time specific content and may affect the functionality of your website.

 Stock files (samples, templates): These files are provided by the maintainer of the software to illustrate sample content in various config files.
 EX:

 sample-wp-config.php in WordPress core.
 The files are not used in rendering a site, and can be gathered again if needed.

 Backups (backups, snapshots, .bak files): These files are redundant to the backups we offer as part of our platform, and for that reason we choose not to include them as part of the backups we create.
 We recommend never creating backups locally (we disallow some plugins that perform this), but we do permit additional offsite backups to be created.

 Log files (logs, error logs, debug logs): Log files as they would appear in the WordPress root are relevant only at the time of creation, or shortly after.
 We believe that backing up these files is typically unnecessary and instead recommend downloading relevant log files when the necessary information is captured.
 Long running log files can also create a large amount of disk usage, and we recommend disabling wp debug and other logs once you are done using them.

-Obsolete software (unmaintained or prohibited): This category contains things like timthumb and other softwares that aren’t something we recommend using at all.
-In the situation you are using one of these softwares, we strongly recommend working to eliminate that software from your site as a security precaution.
+Obsolete software (unmaintained or prohibited): This category contains things like timthumb and other softwares that aren’t something we recommend using.
+If you are using unmaintained software, we strongly recommend working to eliminate that software from your site as a security precaution.